GSA/touchpoints/docs/DEPLOYMENT.md

 ## Additional Notes for Developers

-Running Touchpoints requires a Google Service Account with Access to Tag Manager, Drive, and Sheets API.
+Running Touchpoints requires a Google Service Account with access to Tag Manager, Drive, and Sheets API.
 Be sure to add the Service Account email address to the Google Tag Manager Account User Management Panel.

 #### General Developer Prerequisites